 What makes this cruise line excellent for the younger kids is the sheer amount of space and manpower dedicated to the kids.
 Royal Caribbean has children’s programs for every age range – Aquanauts for ages 3 to 5, Explorers for ages 6 to 8, and Voyagers for ages 9 to 11.
 These kids’ clubs are among the largest in cruising, with a toddlers-only splash pool, arts and crafts workshop, video arcade, computer stations, and some of the best counselors in the industry.

 I couldn’t wait to try this one because of the ages of our kids.
 Our girls are 12 and 15 and Royal Caribbean has some amazing teen and tween programming.
 Plus the on ship activities are perfect for that.
 The Flo-Rider for instance is not really meant for small children but for teens it is perfect.

 Norwegian Cruise Line

-Norwegian Cruise Line makes the list of best cruises for kids for a couple of reasons.
+Norwegian Cruise Line makes my list of best cruises for kids for a couple of reasons.
 First, their casual atmosphere is perfect for families with children because there are no strict dining times or venues.
 In addition, their Splash Academy offers activities for kids of all ages.
 Among cruise lines, Norwegian is just about the most laid back, which is perfect for families.
 We cruised on the Norwegian Escape last December and it was incredible.
-It had the best on board activities of any ship I had ever seen or been on.
+It had the best on board activities of any ship I had ever been on.

 Much like Royal Caribbean’s children’s programs, Splash academy divides the kids into age groups of 3 to 5, 6 to 9, and 10 to 12 so the kids can have fun without feeling out of place.
 Kids can enjoy arts and crafts, karaoke, and video games, as well as a jungle gym, interactive light-up dance floor, and no shortage of room for them to run off all of their excess kid energy.